Strong as They Need to Be

 - Pro wrestling loves this trope.
 The good guy will consistently get beaten and be depicted as brutalized and exhausted, until they suddenly bounce back for a victory.

 - In the Buffyverse as a whole the strength of vampires varies greatly, from clearly superhuman on a level that can't hope to be matched (Buffy the Vampire Slayer and Angel Season 1) to being able to be beat by the Badass Normal of Angel, Charles Gunn, easily.
+Additionally, some vampires are shown to be able to bend steel bare-handed, while others have been held back by wooden doors.

 - When asked about the strength of Buffy the Vampire Slayer, Joss Whedon replied, literally "as strong as the plot needs her to be".